triton-inference-server/hugectr_backend/docs/architecture.md

 ## Distributed Deployment-Hierarchical HugeCTR Parameter Server
 The distributed Redis cluster is introduced as a CPU cache to store larger embedding tables and interact with the GPU embedding cache directly.
 The local RocksDB serves as a query engine to back up the complete embedding table on the local SSDs in order to assist the Redis cluster to perform missing embedding keys look up.
-If users want to enable hierarchical service, they need to add the `"db_type"` configuration item to ps.json as `"hierarchy"` .
+To enable hierarchical service, they need to add the `"db_type"` configuration item to ps.json as `"hierarchy"` .

 ```
 {